otoolep/questdb.io/docs/createTable.md

   ![alt-text](assets/index-capacity-def.svg)

 * `valueBlockSize` - index storage parameter.
-This value is optional and will default to the value of configuration parameter `cairo.index.value.block.size`.
+This value is optional and will default to the value of [configuration key](serverConf.md) `cairo.index.value.block.size`.
 `valueBlockSize` tells QuestDB how many rowids to store in a single storage block on disk.
 Consider the following example.
 Your table has 200 unique stock symbols and 1,000,000,000 stock quotes over time.
 Index will have to store 1,000,000,000/200 row IDs for each symbol, e.g. 5,000,000 per symbol.
 When `valueBlockSize` is 1,048,576 QuestDB will use 5 blocks to store the row IDs, but when `valueBlockSize` is 1,024,